wbamberg/idl-reference/docs/mozIColorAnalyzer.md

 imageURI points to an image that has more than 128^2 pixels, this method
 will fail before analyzing it for performance reasons.

-@param imageURI
-       A URI pointing to the image - ideally a data: URI, but any scheme
-       that will load when setting the src attribute of a DOM img element
-       should work.
-@param callback
-       Function to call when the representative color is found or an
-       error occurs.

 #### Parameters ####